boreec/boreec.github.io/content/posts/devlog-0004.md

 ---

 This is already the fifth blog post about this project!
-It's probably the longest I've ever worked on a single one.
-For this entry, I've dealt with a lot of refactoring, addressed code smells, and set up the fundamentals of what will become pathfinding.
+It's probably the longest I've dedicated to a single project.
+In this entry, I've focused on extensive refactoring, tackling code smells, and laying down the groundwork for what will eventually become the pathfinding system.

+Additionally, I managed to enable [Mermaid diagrams](https://mermaid.js.org/) rendering in my [hugo](https://gohugo.io/) theme.
+As we say in French, *une image vaut mille mots* (a picture is worth a thousand words), so I hope the diagrams will help illustrate the changes I've made to the project.

 1. [Bug Fixing: Actors overlapping](#bug-fixing-actors-overlapping-and-on-non-walkable-tiles)
 2. [Refactor: Actors positions owned by Map](#refactor-actors-positions-owned-by-map)